Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Asphalt road, Corfu.

-In fact, in Corfu distances are shorter — for example, the journey from the northern to the southern coast of the island takes just two hours, which is less than half of the time it takes for the same journey (east to west) in Crete.
+In fact, in Corfu, distances are shorter — for example, the journey from the northern to the southern coast of the island takes just two hours, less than half of the time it takes for the same journey (east to west) in Crete.

 The Beaches and the Coastline on Crete and Corfu